-Having an internal sitrep that consolidates all the Country Office's activities and progress in the response not only helps the Regional Office and headquarters provide effective support to the Country Office, it also makes developing donor reports and external sitreps much easier.
+Having an internal sitrep that consolidates all the country office's activities and progress in the response not only helps the regional office and headquarters provide effective support to the country office, it also makes developing donor reports and external sitreps much easier.
 In addition to this, the IASC Emergency Directors Group, may convene to discuss strategic and operational issues concerning a specific response.
-The Director of the Department of Emergencies and Operations (DOE) is a part of this group and information from internal sitreps can be used to highlight challenges faced by the Country Office/s as necessary.
+The Director of the Department of Operations and Emergencies (DOE) is a part of this group and information from internal sitreps can be used to highlight challenges faced by the country office/s as necessary.

 Two templates are available in the Tools and Reference section to assist in gathering and consolidating information for the internal sitreps:

 1. Internal Sitrep Information Gathering Template: This template has been developed to help guide country office in gathering and consolidating the information needed for an internal sitrep.
 This is the template that can be provided to programme managers or operations staff to gather information needed for the internal sitrep.
 Using this template helps guide the staff that are required to provide information to understand what information in needed.

 2. Internal Sitrep Template: This template has been developed to help consolidate all information gathered within a country office.
 It includes all the sections that would be relevant for Regional offices and headquarters to better understand the situation, achievements and challenges faced by a country office.

 These templates should be adjusted to meet the existing needs and capacities of the country office.

 - Remember your audience.
 The regional office and headquarters may not be as familiar with the context and additional explanation on how activities link to broader IOM and inter-agency strategies in country would be helpful.

 - Avoid reporting about meetings attended and focus more on the achievements that resulted from meetings.